lanl/LaGriT/docs/pages/docs/commands/COPYPTS.md

 `source_cmo` is the name of mesh object to copy points from.

-`range` is the convention using numbers representing ifirst,istride,iend for a set selection.
+`range` is the convention using numbers representing ifirst,ilast,istride for a set selection.
 The range given as 1,0,0 means all are selected.